cracker2709/sandbox/Readme.md

 - Use of Reactive API
 - Launch mongo docker file to execute springboot App

+Requirements
+    * Java SDK 11
+    * Maven 3
+    * Docker 18.09+

+First of all build project with maven

+`$ mvn clean install`

+Then launch docker mongoDB container in order to have a server instance which contains the NOSQL data

 `$ cd docker`

 `$ docker-compose -f ./mongo-compose.yml up`

-This will launch a simple mongoDB container listening on localhost port 27017 with a sample collection named "myDb" To connect on it simply launch
+This will launch the container listening on localhost port 27017 with a sample collection named "myDb"

+To connect on it simply launch

 `$ mongo --host localhost --port 27017 myDb`

-Or use NoSQLBooster4Mongo which is an excellent means to interact with mongo servers
+Or use NoSQLBooster4Mongo which is an excellent means to interact with mongo servers (no username / password required)

 Once container is up
-launch the app via-sample
+launch the app via spring-boot-sample module

 `$ cd spring-boot-sample`